liutas4x4/Marlin/README.md

 ## Clone of GT2560 board

 Board looks the same as GT2560, but there are not any printed "GT2560" silkscreen mark.
-Also, all endstops are 2-pin Molex connectors and for Z steppers there are only one connector, splitter cable is needed.
+Also, all endstops are 2-pin Molex connectors and for Z steppers there are only one connector, splitted cable is needed.
 As tested, it is exactly GT2560 rev. A from the side of Marlin.

 ## Z probe